SuperOfficeDocs/crmscript/docs/api-reference/old/classes/NSPersonAgent/Move.md

 * **personId** The identifier for the person
 * **destinationContactId** The identifier for the contact which the person will be moved to
-* **moveAfterDate** Move activites after this date.
+* **moveAfterDate** Move activities after this date.
 Activities before this date are left alone.